des-adi/dashboard/README.md

 This application is a React-app with the data handling managed by a postgres database at the backend.
 The frontend framework is managed by react while expressjs and nodejs handle the api requests at the backend in server.js file.

+The postgres table "users" is created in the database "react-app" by running the following command

+create table users(
+	id SERIAL primary key,
+	username char(20) NOT NULL UNIQUE ,
+	dob DATE NOT NULL UNIQUE,
+	contact varchar(10) NOT NULL UNIQUE,
+	email varchar(30) NOT NULL UNIQUE,
+	description varchar(100) NOT NULL
+);